Joy0805/CS634-MidtermProject1/README.md

-# House Prices Prediction Project
+# Titanic: Machine Learning from Disaster Project

-This is a python script used to solve the house price prediction problem provided from [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
+This is a python script used to solve the Titanic price prediction problem provided from [https://www.kaggle.com/c/house-prices-advanced-regression-techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)

 ## Required Packages
 - numpy